aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-configure-seq.md

 ## Troubleshoot

-If you use docker as the kubernetes backend, you should configure the logging driver of docker to `json-file`.
+If you use docker as the Kubernetes backend, you should configure the logging driver of docker to `json-file`.
 Otherwise, the logs will remain empty (fluent-bit will not be able to fetch logs).

 https://docs.docker.com/config/containers/logging/configure/#configure-the-default-logging-driver